On the rate of convergence of loop-erased random walk to SLE(2): Notation and preliminaries

+We now introduce the notation that will be used throughout this paper.
 General information about the basics of SLE and much of the necessary background material can be found in~\cite{SLEbook}.
 To facilitate the reading of this paper we have tried to be consistent with the notation used in~\cite{LSW-aop}.